TRIQS/dft_tools/doc/guide/conversion.rst

   yet publicly released.
 The documentation may, thus, be subject to changes before the final release.

-Note that this VASP interface relies on new options introduced since version 5.4.x.
+*Limitations of the alpha-version:*

-Additionally, the interface only works correctly if the k-point symmetries are turned off during the VASP run (ISYM=-1).
+  * The interface works correctly only if the k-point symmetries are turned off during the VASP run (ISYM=-1).

-The output of raw (non-normalized) projectors is controlled by an INCAR option LOCPROJ whose complete syntax is described in the VASP documentaion.

-The definition of a projector set starts with specifying which sites and which local states we are going to project onto.
-This information is provided by option LOCPROJ
+  * Generation of projectors for k-point lines (option `Lines` in KPOINTS) needed for Bloch spectral function calculations is not possible at the moment.

+  * The interface currently supports only collinear-magnetism calculation (this implis no spin-orbit coupling) and spin-polarized projectors have not been tested.

+A detailed description of the VASP converter tool PLOVasp can be found in :ref:`plovasp`.
+Here, a quick-start guide is presented.

+The VASP interface relies on new options introduced since version 5.4.x.
+In particular, a new INCAR-option `LOCPROJ` and new `LORBIT` modes 13 and 14 have been added.

+Option `LOCPROJ` selects a set of localized projectors that will be written to file `LOCPROJ` after a successful VASP run.
+A projector set is specified by site indices, labels of the target local states, and projector type:

   | `LOCPROJ = <sites> : <shells> : <projector type>`

 where `<sites>` represents a list of site indices separated by spaces, with the indices corresponding to the site position in the POSCAR file;
-`<shells>` specifies local states (e.g. :math:`s`, :math:`p`, :math:`d`,
+`<shells>` specifies local states (see below);
-:math:`d_{x^2-y^2}`, etc.);
 `<projector type>` chooses a particular type of the local basis function.
+The recommended projector type is `Pr 2`.

+The allowed labels of the local states defined in terms of cubic harmonics are:

+ * Entire shells: `s`, `p`, `d`, `f`

+ * `p`-states: `py`, `pz`, `px`

+ * `d`-states: `dxy`, `dyz`, `dz2`, `dxz`, `dx2-y2`

+ * `f`-states: `fy(3x2-y2)`, `fxyz`, `fyz2`, `fz3`,
+   `fxz2`, `fz(x2-y2)`, `fx(x2-3y2)`.

-Some projector types also require parameters `EMIN`, `EMAX` in INCAR to be set to define an (approximate) energy window corresponding to the valence states.
+For projector type `Pr 2`, one should also set `LORBIT = 14` in INCAR and provide parameters `EMIN`, `EMAX` which, in this case, define an energy range (window) corresponding to the valence states.
+Note that as in the case of DOS calculation the position of the valence states depends on the Fermi level.

-When either a self-consistent (`ICHARG < 10`) or a non-self-consistent (`ICHARG >= 10`) calculation is done VASP produces file `LOCPROJ` which will serve as the main input for the conversion routine.
+For example, in case of SrVO3 one may first want to perform a self-consistent calculation, then set `ICHARGE = 1` and add the following additional lines into INCAR (provided that V is the second ion in POSCAR):

+  | `EMIN = 3.0`
+  | `EMAX = 8.0`
+  | `LORBIT = 14`
+  | `LOCPROJ = 2 : d : Pr 2`

+The energy range does not have to be precise.
+Important is that it has a large overlap with valence bands and no overlap with semi-core or high unoccupied states.

 Conversion for the DMFT self-consistency cycle
 """"""""""""""""""""""""""""""""""""""""""""""

-In order to use the projectors generated by VASP for defining an impurity problem they must be processed, i.e. normalized, possibly transformed, and then converted to a format suitable for DFT_tools scripts.

-Currently, it is necessary to add the Fermi energy by hand as the fifth value in the first line of the LOCPROJ file before the next steps can be executed.

-The processing of projectors is performed by the program :program:`plovasp` invoked as
+The projectors generated by VASP require certain post-processing before they can be used for DMFT calculations.
+The most important step is to normalize them within an energy window that selects band states relevant for the impurity problem.
+Note that this energy window is different from the one described above and it must be chosen independently of the energy range given by `EMIN, EMAX` in INCAR.

+Post-processing of `LOCPROJ` data is generally done as follows:

+#.
+Prepare an input file `<name>.cfg` (e.g., `plo.cfg`) that describes the definition
+   of your impurity problem (more details below).

+#.
+Extract the value of the Fermi level from OUTCAR and paste at the end of
+   the first line of LOCPROJ.

+#.
+Run :program:`plovasp` with the input file as an argument, e.g.:

-  | `plovasp <plo.cfg>`
+     | `plovasp plo.cfg`

-where `<plo.cfg>` is a input file controlling the conversion of projectors.
+   This requires that the TRIQS paths are set correctly (see Installation of TRIQS).

+If everything goes right one gets files `<name>.ctrl` and `<name>.pg1`.
+These files are needed for the converter that will be invoked in your DMFT script.

-The format of input file `<plo.cfg>` is described in details in :ref:`plovasp`.
+The format of input file `<name>.cfg` is described in details in :ref:`plovasp`.
 Here we just give a simple example for the case of SrVO3: